Innovation Toolkit / Design Sprint Guide

 Reimagining the Self-Service Claims Experience — Insurance

 Days 3–4: Decide & PrototypeThe team converged on an AI-powered photo-first claims submission flow: the customer photographs the damage, AI estimates the repair cost and routes to the right adjuster, and the claim progresses through a transparent tracker.
-Day 4: using Claude for rapid UI generation and the company's design system components, the team built a clickable prototype covering the full flow — from photo capture to cost estimate to status tracking — in a single day.
-The claims ops lead ensured the prototype reflected realistic processing logic, not just an idealized UX.
+On Day 4, using Claude for rapid UI generation and the company's design system components, the team built a clickable prototype covering the full flow — from photo capture to cost estimate to status tracking — in a single day.
+The claims operations lead ensured the prototype reflected realistic processing logic, not just an idealized UX.

 Designing a Predictive Maintenance Dashboard — Manufacturing

-Days 1–2: Understand & SketchUnplanned equipment downtime was costing the company €8M annually.
+Days 1–2: Understand & SketchUnplanned equipment downtime was a significant cost line for the operations group.
 The sprint team — plant operations manager, maintenance engineer, IoT specialist, data scientist, UX designer, and a supply chain analyst — mapped the current reactive maintenance workflow and identified where predictive signals were already available but not surfaced to decision-makers.
-The market intelligence team presented 4 case studies of predictive maintenance deployments in similar industries.
-Participants sketched solutions ranging from simple alert dashboards to full autonomous scheduling systems.
+The market intelligence team presented case studies of predictive maintenance deployments in adjacent industries.
+Participants sketched solutions ranging from simple alert dashboards to autonomous scheduling systems.

-OutcomeThe sprint compressed what would have been 3 months of requirements gathering into 5 days.
-The product concept was formalized within 2 weeks.
-A controlled pilot on one production line demonstrated 78% prediction accuracy, reducing unplanned downtime by 34% in the first quarter.
-The remaining solution sketches were preserved in the Innovation Graph and later surfaced during an adjacent quality control initiative.
+Sprint OutputThe sprint compressed what would have been months of requirements gathering into one week.
+The selected concept was formalized as a product concept within two weeks, then advanced to a controlled pilot experiment on one production line.
+Remaining solution sketches were preserved in the Innovation Graph and resurfaced later during an adjacent quality control initiative.

 Improving Patient Engagement in Chronic Care — Healthcare

 Days 3–4: Decide & PrototypeThe team selected a "micro-commitment" mobile experience: daily 2-minute check-ins that adapt to the patient's condition, mood, and recent health data — building habits through small, achievable actions rather than overwhelming comprehensive care plans.
-Day 4: the team built a clickable prototype of the daily check-in flow using AI-generated screens, including personalized prompts, progress visualization, and an escalation path that alerts the care team when signals indicate risk.
+On Day 4, the team built a clickable prototype of the daily check-in flow using AI-generated screens, including personalized prompts, progress visualization, and an escalation path that alerts the care team when signals indicate risk.
 The patient advocate reviewed every screen for clarity and emotional tone.

 Designing an Internal AI Knowledge Assistant — Technology Company

-Day 5: Validate12 engineers across 3 teams tested the assistant with real questions they had struggled with in the past week.
-The assistant correctly answered 68% of queries with source attribution.
+Day 5: ValidateEngineers across multiple teams tested the assistant with real questions they had struggled with in the past week.
+The assistant correctly answered a substantial portion with source attribution.
 Engineers were most impressed by cross-repository answers — finding connections between docs they didn't know existed.
-Key feedback: answer accuracy needs to reach 85%+ before trusting it for architectural decisions, and the assistant must clearly indicate confidence level and flag when it's uncertain.
+Key feedback: answer accuracy needs to clear a higher bar before the assistant can be trusted for architectural decisions, and the assistant must clearly indicate its confidence level and flag when it's uncertain.

-OutcomeThe functional prototype — not just wireframes, but working AI — demonstrated the sprint's power when combined with modern AI tools.
-The product concept was approved for a 3-month internal pilot with 50 engineers.
-At the end of the pilot, search time dropped by 40% and onboarding time for new engineers decreased by 25%.
-As Innovation Mode 2.0 predicts, AI is compressing what once required weeks of prototyping into hours — fundamentally changing what a Design Sprint can achieve.
+Sprint OutputA working AI prototype — not just wireframes — demonstrating the sprint's power when combined with modern AI tooling.
+The selected concept advanced to an internal pilot with a defined engineering cohort.
+As Innovation Mode 2.0 predicts, AI is compressing what once required weeks of prototyping into hours — fundamentally changing what a Design Sprint can deliver.

-Notice how every sprint follows the same 5-day rhythm but produces radically different outputs — from clickable wireframes to fully functional AI assistants.
-As Innovation Mode 2.0 describes, AI is shifting what's possible on Day 4: teams can now build prototypes that provide real data during validation, not just reactions to mockups.
+Notice how every sprint follows the same 5-day rhythm but produces radically different artifacts — from clickable wireframes to functional AI assistants.
+As Innovation Mode 2.0 describes, AI is shifting what's possible on Day 4: teams can now build prototypes that provide real interaction data during validation, not just reactions to mockups.
 The non-selected ideas from each sprint enter the Innovation Graph, remaining discoverable for future initiatives.

 Supporting Templates